 |Gun recoil||All: 18 in (46 cm)|

 1) All of the Mark II-type mountings were cramped and difficult to maintain.
 These were BD (Between Deck) mountings that had only a low shield above the weather deck with the bulk of the mounting below it.
 The original Mark II had a 46 hp motor and oil hydraulic pump in the fixed structure.
 The guns were not individually sleeved and run out was by compressed air.
 The elevation arcs were driven by pinions on a common shaft and powered by a hydraulic motor.
 Training was by hydraulic motor driving a worm gear.
 The arrangements for the RP10 Mark II** differed in having a vertical roller race to limit jump and using rack and pinion gears in the power elevation and training rather than worm gears.
 The ammunition supply in Ark Royal (1937) was by two-stage electrically driven chain hoists, with the first stage running from the handling rooms to the upper deck and the second stage running from the upper deck to the gun positions.
 The Illustrious class had similar dual hoists, but on the upper deck there were horizontal conveyors which carried the shells over to the loading positions for the upper chain hoists.
 For the Implacable class, the magazines were located directly under the gun positions and so no horizontal conveyors were needed.
 The modernized battleships and battlecruiser used a single stage hoist that brought rounds up into the superstructure.
-For all ships, these hoists or conveyors did not come into the gunhouse.
+For all of these ships, the hoists or conveyors did not come into the gunhouse.
 Instead, a human chain was used to carry the rounds from the hoists to a three-round scuttle on each side of the rear of the mounting.
 From here, the rounds were passed by hand to a fuze setting machine, one for each gun, and then onto the loading tray.
 The loading trays for most Mark II mountings were rotated by hand about a tubular shaft from the cradle and contained the hydraulic and hand rammers.
 For the Mark II mountings, the round was grasped by two crewman, one at each end, and together they would lift the round into the loading tray and then push the tray over to behind the breech.
 The shell would then load automatically.
 The loading trays on the RP10 Mark II** were power-operated.
-Ark Royal (1950) was equipped with Inclined Duplex Endless (IDE) chain hoists, one for each mounting.
-These hoists ran directly from the magazines to the mountings and could deliver thirty rounds per minute.
-Ark Royal (1950) was unique in that she used USN Mark 37 GFCS instead of HACS for gunnery control.

-2) Mark II BD, Mark II** BD and Mark III UD mountings used fixed ammunition, all others used separate ammunition.
+2) Mark II BD, Mark II** BD and Mark III UD mountings used fixed ammunition, all other mountings used separate ammunition.